-Commission Gives Final Approval to AMS Safe Routes to Schools Project for South 5th Street Sidewalks
+Safe Routes to Schools Project on South 5th Street Sidewalks Begins Work

-Following multiple years of planning, grant writing, and engineering design the AMS Safe Routes to Schools Project: South 5th Street Sidewalks is moving forward.
-The Atchison City Commission approved the project during its regular meeting on Monday, Feb.
-4.
+Following multiple years of planning, grant writing, and engineering design the AMS Safe Routes to Schools Project: South 5th Street Sidewalks has officially started construction.
+The Atchison City Commission approved the project during its regular meeting on February 4th and traffic control was deployed, marking the start of construction work, on March 25th.

 The Safe Routes to Schools Project is a collaboration between the City of Atchison, USD 409, and Live Well Live Atchison.
 In 2017, all three parties formed an inter-local agreement to create a plan for Atchison Middle School.
 The project included community meetings, surveying of students and parents, and ultimately a $400,000 grant application to get the Safe Routes to Schools Program off the ground.